Exercise, Fitness, and Health Promotion (EFHP)

-Our program is recognized by the NSCA Education Recognition Program (ERP) which recognizes regionally accredited academic institutions for their educational programs that have met, and continue to meet, education guidelines recommended by the NSCA.
+Our programs are recognized by the National Strength and Conditioning Association (NSCA) Education Recognition Program (ERP) which recognizes regionally accredited academic institutions for their educational programs that have met, and continue to meet, education guidelines recommended by the NSCA.
+We are an American College of Sports Medicine (ACSM) Exercise is Medicine recognized program for our efforts in promoting health and wellness within the community.

-The degree promotes scholarly inquiry and cultivates ‘research-savvy practitioners’.
+The degrees promote scholarly inquiry and cultivates ‘research-savvy practitioners’.
 A research-savvy practitioner is a professional who can recognize and use the latest cutting-edge knowledge when working with clients, patients, and community.

 The Exercise, Fitness, and Health Promotion (EFHP) master's program is closely affiliated with the Sports Medicine Assessment, Research, and Testing (SMART) Laboratories.